Skate-Leading Stars: Manga

 In March 2020, a manga adaption by Chiaki Nagaoka with art by Sumika Sumio was announced to run in Monthly G Fantasy.
-It began serialization on December 18, 2020.
+It was serialized from December 18, 2020, to March 18, 2022.
+Two tankōbon volumes were released from March 27, 2021, to May 27, 2022.

 Anime

 On December 1, 2019, J.C.Staff announced that they are producing a new original anime television series directed by Gorō Taniguchi, with Toboso Yana handling original character designs.
 The series is directed by Toshinori Fukushima, with Gorō Taniguchi serving as chief director.
 Noboru Kimura is writing the scripts, Yoko Ito is designing the characters, and Ryō Takahashi is composing the series' music.
 The series was originally set to premiere in July 2020, but it was delayed to January 2021 due to the COVID-19 pandemic.
 The series aired from January 10 to March 28, 2021.
-The opening theme song is "Chase the core" performed by Takao Sakuma (佐久間貴生, Sakuma Takao), and the ending theme song is "JUMP" performed by Shūgo Nakamura.
+The opening theme song is "Chase the core" performed by Takao Sakuma (佐久間貴生, Sakuma Takao), and the ending theme song is "Jump" performed by Shūgo Nakamura.
 Funimation licensed the series and started streaming it on December 27, 2020, two weeks before its Japanese broadcast, in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On March 13, 2021, Funimation announced the series would receive an English dub, with the first episode premiering the next day.